Nichlas/esceevee/_posts/2024-12-27-what-is-going-on.markdown

 It's insterresting, because a situation like this would definitely open up many more story options, so focusing a whole season of a series on just a few characters seems a bit of a waste.

+Now, don't get me wrong.
+It was still a very good watch, and I'm certain that all of my points was decisions made to move the drama in a direction the Director inteded.
+But that just wasn't how I would have made it.